jupyterhub/jupyterhub/docs/source/troubleshooting.md

 [JupyterHub services](https://jupyterhub.readthedocs.io/en/stable/reference/services.html) allow processes to interact with JupyterHub's REST API.
 Example use-cases include:

-- **Secure Testing**: provide a canonical Jupyter Notebook for testing production data to reduce the number of entry points into production systems.
+- **Secure Testing**: provides a canonical Jupyter Notebook for testing production data to reduce the number of entry points into production systems.
 - **Grading Assignments**: provide access to shared Jupyter Notebooks that may be used for management tasks such as grading assignments.
 - **Private Dashboards**: share dashboards with certain group members.